by Bob Burridge ©2020 (update of 2016 article)

 Romans 13:3-4, “For rulers are not a terror to good works, but to evil.
 Do you want to be unafraid of the authority?
 Do what is good, and you will have praise from the same.
 For he is God’s minister to you for good.
 But if you do evil, be afraid; for he does not bear the sword in vain; for he is God’s minister, an avenger to execute wrath on him who practices evil.”

 Paul tells us twice, once in Romans 13:4 and again in verse 6 that civil rulers are God’s ministers for good.
-The word translated as “minister” (or “servant” as some translate it) is διάκονός (diakonos), someone “who serves.”
+The word translated as “minister” (or “servant” as it’s sometimes translated) is διάκονός (diakonos), someone “who serves.”
 It is the same word God chose to use when he established the office of Deacon.
 They are those who serve the daily needs of the church’s Elders and people.
-The rulers of the state are to serve God in the realm of civic (community) matters.
+The rulers of the state are to serve God in the realm of civic matters.

 Those in government are accountable to God first, to serve him for the benefit of civic safety.
 They are not first accountable to the people or to the voters to do what they decide they want.